 It was a hit, and pretty soon they asked me to do another one!

-These "One With Everything" pieces for Wizard, ToyFare and InQuest magazines became a regular thing for a few years - I'd get big list of characters, a suggested setting that I'd have to fit into a double page spread with room for a title and the singular directive to "go nuts".
+These "One With Everything" pieces for Wizard, ToyFare and InQuest magazines became a regular thing for the next few years - I'd get big list of characters, a suggested setting that I'd have to fit into a double page spread with room for a title and the singular directive to "go nuts".

 All these pieces were drawn on bristol paper with ink and then colored in Photoshop (I still have some of the originals) - these days I would have done it all digitally.
 Around the same time these jobs started to wind down, I found this piece of high school artwork in my parents house: